ElliotHume/Magicks-Dominion/README.md

 The player battles against natural disasters and an invading tribe to try and conquer the land for his/her deity.

+The game is __very__ early in development and currently only the basic features/mechanics are being developed currently.

 ![Example screen](/Images/example.png "Example Screen")